JulieHM/hotell_booking/README.md

 ## Running the website locally
 ### Step 1: Download the project

-Go to [the gitlab repository](https://gitlab.stud.iie.ntnu.no/tdt4140-2020/40) and download the projcet as a zip file.
+Go to [the gitlab repository](https://gitlab.stud.iie.ntnu.no/tdt4140-2020/40) and download the project as a zip file.

 Instead you can also run the command:
 ```